Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography

 \subsection{Watermarking for Launching Backdoor Attacks}

-Watermarks can be embedded into the training examples of machine learning models in order to cause inaccurate classifications when the model is deployed.
-Many third party cloud computing providers such as Google, Microsoft, Azure, and Amazon provide Machine Learning as a Service (MLaaS) to train machine learning models.
+Deep neural networks have been proven vulnerable to backdoor attacks, where triggers can be embedded into DNNs through data hiding and they can trick the model into producing unexpected behaviour with crafted triggers.
+For instance, watermarks can be embedded into the training examples of machine learning models in order to cause inaccurate classifications when the model is deployed.
+Many third-party cloud computing providers, such as Google, Microsoft, Azure, and Amazon, provide Machine Learning as a Service (MLaaS) to train machine learning models.
 A malicious party can embed watermarks into training data images and train the model to misclassify such examples, either randomly (random target attack), or mislabel as a different example (single target attack).
 As more third-party providers offer MLaaS, and machine learning models become more ubiquitous, backdoor attacks on neural networks are certain to become more common.
-Therefore, it is important to be able to detect watermarks embedded in training examples.
+Therefore, it is important to be able to detect triggers embedded in training examples.
 As digital watermarking technologies become more advanced through deep learning as discussed in this survey, this will become more difficult.
-In this case, the improving watermark removal techniques discussed in Section 8.2 could be pursued for a benign rather than malicious purpose.
+In this case, the improving watermark removal techniques as discussed could be pursued for a benign rather than malicious purpose.
 Although existing works discuss visible watermarks embedded in training images \cite{badnets, trojan}, there are growing efforts to construct invisible backdoor attacks that cannot be detected by a human moderator, or by automated backdoor detection techniques \cite{backdoor, li2021hidden}.
 Although the techniques presented in this survey are promising for digital IP protection purposes, they will inevitably be utilised for malicious purposes such as embedding undetectable, invisible backdoors in machine learning models.